techpanja/interviewproblems/README.md

 7. Check if a number is odd or even without using / % * + - operators.
     Link: https://github.com/techpanja/interviewproblems/blob/master/src/numberproblems/oddoreven/OddOrEven.java

-8. Given a number N,  find the smallest number K such that product of digits of K is equal to N. For e.g. N = 100 then K = 455
+8. Print prime factors of a number.
     Link:

+9. Given a number N,  find the smallest number K such that product of digits of K is equal to N. For e.g. N = 100 then K = 455
+    Link:

-9. Swap Numbers.
+10. Swap Numbers.
     Link: https://github.com/techpanja/interviewproblems/blob/master/src/numberproblems/swapnumbers/SwapNumbers.java

 Objects